rahul-gharat/dronahq-docs/docs/forms.md

    </iframe>
 </div>

-## Syncronize Your Controls
+## Synchronize Your Controls
-Sync form schema changes with your database schema.
+Ensure that form schema changes are synchronized with your database schema.
+This synchronization will manage the insertion and deletion of necessary fields to align with the connectors table.
 <div style={{ position: 'relative', paddingBottom: 'calc(46.33333333333333% + 41px)', height: 0 }}>
    <iframe
       src="https://demo.arcade.software/9GVRGOfhdhLTT6kG5cLo?embed&show_copy_link=true"